 Yesterday I talked about the rise of mobile marketing with a group of colleagues and the topic of creating a mobile app came up.
 According to stats for 2023, users spend an average of 3 hours and 15 minutes per day on their smartphones and check them 58 times per day.
 People use their smartphones for everything from searching for a restaurant and getting directions to playing music and games.
-Increasingly, folks use mobile apps to fill their dead time on the train or waiting at the dentist’s office.
-Games like Angry Birds and Words with Friends are downloaded on billions of smartphones, while iTune apps and radio apps allow users to listen to music anywhere.
+Increasingly, folks use mobile apps to fill their dead time on the train or while waiting at the dentist’s office.
+Games like Angry Birds and Words with Friends are downloaded on billions of smartphones, while the iTunes app and other music apps like Spotify allow users to listen to music anywhere.
 As you can see below, the number of mobile app downloads continues to grow substantially every year.

 Creating apps is easier and cheaper all the time, based on my conversation yesterday with podcasting and mobile app guru, Scott Paton of Designer Web Solutions.
 Here’s what he had to say about mobile apps and podcasts.